 Describe the experience you have had working with children or young people, teaching or facilitating creative processes

 I have been working with young people for the past 10 years.
 My early experience in working with young people was through being a gymnastics coach and volunteering in schools with reading and art programmes.
-I was a nanny for 2 years.
+I was a nanny for two years.
 I also worked as a facilitator for a holiday programme which provided art experiences for primary-school children.
-During the last 2 years I have worked as a teacher aide at a school.
+During the last two years I have worked as a teacher aide at a school.
 This has involved working individually with children as well as providing classroom support, ESOL support and facilitating groups.
 At this school I have established a programme that provides the children an opportunity to engage, express themselves, and connect through the arts.
 My art therapy training in various placement settings, in particular, has allowed me to develop therapeutic skills to support children and youth from many walks of life.
 The age range of children I have worked with is 5–17.
 I am also working with the older population at a retirement village, where I am facilitating creative workshops.

 Why I want to be part of the Creatives in Schools programme and how my involvement will link to my creative practice

 As I have experienced the transformative power of engaging in the arts for myself, I feel excited about providing these experiences for others.
-I believe that children develop holistically (physically, socially, emotionally and spiritually) through engaging in the arts.
-I have seen first hand how the creative art process can help children develop self-awareness, self-confidence and increase positive engagement in their worlds.
+I believe that children develop holistically (physically, socially, emotionally, and spiritually) through engaging in the arts.
+I have seen first-hand how the creative art process can help children develop self-awareness, self-confidence and increase positive engagement in their worlds.
 As an art therapist I am passionate about the intersection of well-being and the arts – and this Creatives in Schools programme is such a fantastic opportunity to bring these together.
 Developing and facilitating a programme through Creatives in Schools will be a great chance for me to deepen my art therapy practice and to learn from the children and their whānau about the very best ways to engage with the arts in this way.
 Engaging with others, and being open to learn and change also provides great fuel for my own creative practice and artist identity.
 Therefore, it is for this multitude of reasons why I would deeply appreciate the opportunity to be a part of the Creatives in Schools programme.